bevyengine/bevy-website/content/learn/book/introduction/_index.md

 While this guide is not designed to be read in sequence, it is still recommended to do so.
 This book gives a surface level overview first with very simple examples and then explores Rust's type system magic.
 Astute readers may skip to more interesting chapters.

-It is recommended to read atleast the ECS chapter.
+It is recommended to read at least the ECS chapter.